Teen Seriously Injured After Diving From Boat Into Shallow Water In Southern Minnesota

 MINNEAPOLIS (WCCO) — Authorities say a teen suffers potential neck or spinal injuries after diving into shallow water in southern Minnesota Wednesday afternoon.

-The Brown County Sheriff’s Office say they received a call at about 3:28 p.m. reporting an injury that happened when a boy dove from a pontoon into shallow water at Lake Hanska.
+The Brown County Sheriff’s Office say they received a call at about 3:28 p.m. reporting an injury that happened when a boy dove from a pontoon into shallow water in Lake Hanska.

 Deputies and first responders arrived at the scene to the south landing area off of Brown County Road 6.